Brahma-fi/scaffold-agent/README.md

 ## Running components

-### Agent Server
+### OpenAI Agent

 1. Run from root dir to spin up the LLM agent server

 ```
-make run-server
+make run-agent
 ```

-2. All the agent's tools can be found [here](agent-server/src/tools), and any new tools can be configured.
+2. All the agent's tools can be found [here](openai-agent/src/tools), and any new tools can be configured.

-3. To stream out responses from the server
+3. To stream out responses from the agent

 ```
 curl -N --connect-timeout 10 \